RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 `sk.bitor`; way more cryptographic operations than in strategy 2.

-Because FHE operations are computationally expensive, and strategy 1 requires significantly more FHE operations for matching on `[a-z]` regex logic, it is much better to go with strategy 2.
+Because FHE operations are computationally expensive, and strategy 1 requires significantly more FHE operations for matching on `[a-z]` regex logic, we should opt for strategy 2.

 ### Matching with the AST Versus Matching with a derived DFA